Noelkd/TicTacToe/README.md

 TicTacToe
 =========

-A implementation of the minimax algorthim in Javascript, HTML (canvas)
+An implementation of the minimax algorthim in Javascript, HTML (canvas)

 TODOS: